mhweiner/lambdaconf/README.md

 - Provides for overrides via CLI without polluting the CLI argument namespace
 - Differentiates between concepts such as `environment`, `deployment`, and `user` and provides an out-of-the-box solution with sensible merge strategy
+- Fast.
+Runtime processing is done during app initialization only.

 # Table of Contents